 - Epidural corticosteroid injections

 The injections are administered into the epidural space around the spinal cord and spinal nerves, relieving inflammation and pain.
-This invasive procedure acts immediately and gives short and long term benefits.
+This invasive procedure acts immediately and gives short and long-term benefits.

-Physical therapy is strongly advised to both aid in rehabilitation and avoid re-injury.
+Physical therapy is strongly advised to both aids in rehabilitation and avoid re-injury.
 It also offers pain and disability relief.
 Physical therapy is advised both after conservative treatment and surgery.
 Studies have shown that a combination of different physiotherapy techniques yields the best result.
 More emphasis should be put on exercise and ergonomic programs rather than ultrasound and low-level laser.

 For surgery patients, physical therapy should be started after 4-6 weeks post-surgery.